halfmoonliu/wine_reccomendation/README.md

 Please see the pdf file for a quick walk through the project.
-If you would like to dig into details, please have a look at the Jyputer notebook in the branch.
+If you would like to dig into details, please have a look at the Jupyter notebook in the branch.